nicarq/sovereign-sdk/examples/demo-rollup/README.md

 0: 0xfce2381221722b8114ba41a632c44f54384d0a31f332a64f7cbc3f667841d7f0
 ```

-The transaction hash can be used to query the RPC endpoint to fetch events belonging to the transaction, which should in
+The transaction hash can be used to query the REST API endpoint to fetch events belonging to the transaction, which should in
 this case have the TokenCreated Event

 ```sh,test-ci